How to File a DBA in Texas

 A business may not register a name that is the same or similar to another corporation or LLC registered in Texas.

-Names can be searched on the Secretary of State’s website.
+Registered names can be searched on the Texas Comptroller of Public Account’s website.
 Learn how to do a business name search in Texas.

 Information requested on the Assumed Name Certificate (Form 503) includes: